relectric-car-team/database-systems/README.md

 The commands assume your terminal is in the project root directory.

+### Requirements
+Systems repo must be installed and located in the same directory as this repo.

 ### Building and running the containers
 Docker compose will handle everything as described in `docker-compose.yml`.